 "Feeding people is what we do, but the hard reality is that there are still too many families in communities we serve who struggle to put a meal on the table," says Gene Lee, Chairman and CEO of Darden Restaurants.
 "We're uniquely positioned to help, and by leveraging our scale and relationships with partners like Penske Truck Leasing and Lineage Logistics, we're proud to do our part to help get food into the hands of people who need it."

-The Need Because of the pandemic, 60 million people sought support from food banks, food pantries, and other private food assistance programs in 2020 — an increase of 50% from 2019.
+Because of the pandemic, 60 million people sought support from food banks, food pantries, and other private food assistance programs in 2020 — an increase of 50% from 2019.
 Rates of food insecurity are higher among people of color.
 According to data from the U.S. Department of Agriculture, when compared to White individuals, Black individuals were 3.2 times more likely and Latino individuals were 2.5 times more likely to experience food insecurity in 2020.

 In addition, the pandemic has created challenges for charitable food distribution.
 Feeding America helped identify food banks serving communities of color with disproportionately high levels of food insecurity to receive a truck to help increase their mobile food pantry capacity.